theanam/webaudio-oscilloscope/README.md

 document.querySelector(".start").addEventListener("click",startOsc);
 ```

-Since Creating Oscilloscope from media stream is common user case, There's a syntactic sugar for this.
-So the above code can be written like:
+Since Creating *Oscilloscope from mediaStream* is common user case, There's a shorthand function for this.The above code can be written like:

 ```js
 import {MediaStreamOscilloscope} from "webaudio-oscilloscope";